The Tool Scout is a member of Amazon Associates. We may earn a commission from qualifying purchases. Learn more.

 All that said, if you want our opinion on what is the best 18V cordless drill, scroll no further as our final verdict has now arrived.

 If you’re ready to purchase your next 18V cordless drill, it would be good to pick the best 18V cordless drill for your line of work or remodeling projects.
-The 18V Cordless Drill is the ideal tool in many situations and is one of the best 18V cordless drills available.
+The 18V Cordless Drill is the ideal tool in many situations and the Makita XFD061 is simply one of the best 18V cordless drills available.

 If you’re a professional contractor or have a decent DIY project planned and you need to make short work of both light- and heavy-duty tasks, then perhaps the Makita XFD061 18V Cordless Drill is the best option for your future project work.